Muhammad Ali Jinnah: Education in England

 During his student years in England, Jinnah was influenced by 19th-century British liberalism, like many other future Indian independence leaders.
 His main intellectual references were peoples like Bentham, Mill, Spencer, and Comte.
 This political education included exposure to the idea of the democratic nation, and progressive politics.
 He became an admirer of the Parsi British Indian political leaders Dadabhai Naoroji and Sir Pherozeshah Mehta.
 Naoroji had become the first British Member of Parliament of Indian extraction shortly before Jinnah's arrival, triumphing with a majority of three votes in Finsbury Central.
 Jinnah listened to Naoroji's maiden speech in the House of Commons from the visitor's gallery.

 The Western world not only inspired Jinnah in his political life, but also greatly influenced his personal preferences, particularly when it came to dress.
 Jinnah abandoned local garb for Western-style clothing, and throughout his life he was always impeccably dressed in public.
-His suits were designed by Savile Row tailor Henry Poole & Co.
 He came to own over 200 suits, which he wore with heavily starched shirts with detachable collars, and as a barrister took pride in never wearing the same silk tie twice.
 Even when he was dying, he insisted on being formally dressed, "I will not travel in my pyjamas."
 In his later years he was usually seen wearing a Karakul hat which subsequently came to be known as the "Jinnah cap".

 Dissatisfied with the law, Jinnah briefly embarked on a stage career with a Shakespearean company, but resigned after receiving a stern letter from his father.
 In 1895, at age 19, he became the youngest British Indian to be called to the bar in England.
 Although he returned to Karachi, he remained there only a short time before moving to Bombay.